 I’m originally from Kingsbridge, Devon.
 Most of my family play or used to play musical instruments, and there’s always been something playing in the background in my family home and car (usually Ska or Punk).
 I had always wanted to be able to play guitar but never properly committed until I was 16.
 Before then I would borrow one of my dad’s guitars and play the Pulp Fiction theme tune, other than that it was something that I never truly committed to.
 All of that went out of the window when I was given an old HiFi system from the late 80’s/early 90’s and started buying cd’s of Avenged Sevenfold, Nirvana, Metallica, Megadeth, Led Zeppelin and many others.
 The main two bands that truly made me want to play guitar were Led Zep and Nirvana.
 After learning a few chords and messing around on a twelve-string guitar I started to write little tunes and began progressing further with more rocky riffs.
 I still only really played as a party trick at the start, but as time went on it became a complete addiction.

 Each of us then went to university and effectively hit the pause button on playing together.
 This didn’t stop us from writing music and sending it over email between Josh and myself.
 We both really worked on our guitar playing at this point, learning leads and more complicated rhythms.
 From time to time I would come back home from Bournemouth and play the odd show with Josh, whilst we were back, we would be working on new music and jamming.
 After my second year finished, I moved to Plymouth for the year – this was when Capulus went back from being a duo a full band again.
 There was a lot of hunger and emotion at this point, driving us to finish up 8 songs and head straight to the recording studio in Plymouth University to record our album.
 Paradox Pt.1 captures a lot of what was going on back then, it was a great learning curve and taught me what it truly meant to be in a band.
 I’d say the highlight from this part of my life was playing the Food and Music Festival in Kingsbridge.
 We were suited up and blasting our new album out to the unsuspecting public!
 Luckily it went down very well.
 After this I moved back to Bournemouth to finish up my degree, travelling back and forth to play shows.
-The band from this period dispersed during my final year, but luckily, we brought in Sean as our new bassist and had an awesome drummer step in to help us out!

 My main influences still come from my routes of Avenged Sevenfold, Nirvana, Metallica, Megadeth and Led Zeppelin; but I have discovered many more since then and have learnt more about the art of song writing rather than just playing guitar quickly and with flash.
 I hope to learn more about electronic synths and expand on what I can already do.